CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 2. Methods of test SHALL reference a recommendation, standard, or specification published by a recognized body.
 3. All conformity assessment requirements SHALL be verifiable via the appropriate method of test

 ## Part 2: Object of Conformity Asssessment Requirements

-1. The relevant specifications or standards used for the method of test SHALL published by a recognized body.
-These MAY include one or several of the following:
-    * JSON
-    * JSON-LD
-    * W3C VC Data Model
-    * ISO 18013-5
-2. A test plan that demonstrate conformance to the relevant specification or standard.
-The test plan should be sufficiently detailed to include specific test cases with specific inputs, outputs, execution conditions, testing procedures and expected results.
-3. Use cases SHALL be provided to illustrate how the digital credential behaves in context.
-Thes MAY include one or several of the following:
-    * Issue Credential
-    * Present Credential.
-    * Store Credential.
-    * Verify Credential
-    * Retrieve Credential
-    * Revoke Credential

-4. A digital credential SHALL be composed of three components:
+1. The digital credential shall be composed of three components:
-    * Credential metadata: One or more Credential Attributes that describe the properties or characteristics of the Credential;
+    * Credential metadata: One or more credential attributes that describe the properties or characteristics of the credential;
-    * Credential payload: A set of one or more Claims asserted about one or more Subjects; and
+    * Credential payload: A set of one or more claims asserted about one or more Subjects; and
-    * Credential proofs: One or more methods or mechanisms that are used to verify that the Issuer authored the Credential and that the Credential has not been tampered with.
+    * Credential proofs: One or more methods or mechanisms that are used to verify that the issuer authored the credential and that the credential has not been tampered with.

-5. A digital credentials SHALL be tamper-evident.
+2. Digital credentials shall:
+    * contain claims about one or more Subjects;
+    * reference a relevant event or activity;
+    * identify the Issuer;
+    * define a validity period;
+    * be tamper-evident and unique within a specified population; and
+    * be machine readable.

-6. The authorship of a digital credential SHALL be cryptographically verifiable.
+3. The authorship of a digital credential shall be cryptographically verifiable.

-7. A digital credential SHALL demonstrate that it can be stored within and presented from a minimum of two independent implementations.
+4. The digital credential shall demonstrate that it can be stored within and presented from a minimum of two independent implementations.
-8. A digtal credential SHALL demonstrate that it can be cryptograhically verified using a minimum of two independent implementations.
+5. The digital credential shall demonstrate that it can be cryptographically verified using a minimum of two independent implementations.
+6. At least one authenticator shall be bound to a digital credential

 ## Part 3: Determination of Outputs, Review and Attestation